 Create a Culture of Health

 Creating a culture of health in your workplace starts from the top.
-In addition to sharing resources to explain benefits to employees, share personal stories from leadership about how they practice health and wellness - and how they practice smart healthcare consumerism.
+In addition to sharing resources to explain benefits to employees, share personal stories from leadership about how they practice health and wellness—and how they practice smart healthcare consumerism.

 As part of your communications plan around employee healthcare benefits, consider including personal stories from employees, especially high-ranking or highly visible personnel such as the CEO, CFO or HR manager.
 While employees should never be asked to share sensitive information, they may have an interesting anecdote about saving on their kid’s X-ray after a tree-climbing accident, or how they saw their new baby for the first time in a private ultrasound clinic.
-When they hear how other people are using their healthcare benefits and saving money - especially leaders - employees will be more inclined to do the same.
+When they hear how other people are using their healthcare benefits and saving money—especially leaders—employees will be more inclined to do the same.

 Explain the Why

 Like other industries, healthcare costs are impacted by how much consumers are using and spending on services.
 Healthcare costs rise when consumers don’t utilize services the way they should, such as going to the ER for non-emergencies.
-As an entity who already speaks to people about their healthcare costs, employers are in a good position for explaining why it’s critical that patients are good consumers.
+As an entity that already speaks to people about their healthcare costs, employers are in a good position for explaining why it’s critical that patients are good consumers.

 If your workplace provides a self-funded health insurance plan, it’s especially important that you explain what happens when employees shop around for healthcare costs.
 If employees aren’t finding the most cost-effective option, whether on a routine prescription or a critical surgery, then that’s more money coming out of their employer’s pocket.
 While this might not bother some employees at first glance, they might not realize how it hurts their own pockets.
 Every dollar spent on healthcare is a dollar taken from a potential raise or another benefit that they could be utilizing and enjoying.